eleminsoda/stealth-uniswap/README.md

 There are three different repositories.

-### Uniswap Contracts Moonbeam
+### Uniswap Contracts Mode

-A Hardhat setup to deploy all the necessary either to Moonbase Alpha or a Standalone Moonbeam node.
+A Hardhat setup to deploy all the necessary.

-### Uniswap Interface Moonbeam
+### Uniswap Interface Mode

-The simple v2 Uniswap interface modified to work with Moonbase Alpha and a Standalone Moonbeam node.
+The simple v2 Uniswap interface modified to work with other chains.

-### Uniswap SDK Moonbeam
+### Uniswap SDK Mode

-Modified version of the Uniswap SDK to add compatibility with Moonbase Alpha and a Standalone Moonbeam node.
+Modified version of the Uniswap SDK to add compatibility.

 --